Sush1271/Talky-/README.md

-# Taalky
+# Talky

-**Taalky** is a real-time chat application built with React and Firebase, designed for seamless communication.
+**Talky** is a real-time chat application built with React and Firebase, designed for seamless communication.

 ## 🚀 Features